TechForPalestine/palestine-datasets/site/docs/contact.md

 If you'd like to help or get involved in our work please see [Contributing](/docs/guides/contributing).

-For all other inquiries or questions please write to datasets at techforpalestine.org.
+For all other inquiries or questions please write to datasets@techforpalestine.org.

 import { DocWarningBubble } from "@site/src/components";